JayKickliter/IPPDSP.jl/README.md

 This package provides wrapper functions for Intel's [Integrated Performance Primitives](https://software.intel.com/en-us/intel-ipp).
 Specifically, **IPPDSP** targets libIPPS's [DSP](http://en.wikipedia.org/wiki/Digital_signal_processing) functions and data structures.

 **IPPDSP** originally started as additions to Dahua Lin's **IPPMath**, as they both wrap `libIPPS`.
 Even though they use the same library, we decided that DSP specific functionality belonged in its own package.
 Special thanks to Dahua for laying a foundation for me.
-Until I read his code I was a clueless when it came to using Julia's metaprogramming facilities.
+Until I read his code I was clueless when it came to using Julia's metaprogramming facilities.

 ## Installation Notes ##